 To explain cultural appropriation as an oppressive and racist practice is the ultimate form of segregation.
 To extend the concept to the boundaries between rich and poor is the ultimate form of class warfare.
 Only radical, left-wing moon bats could take an aspect of human behavior that is so central to cultural development and turn it into something negative.
 That is what they do, however; they suck all the joy out of life.

 So, if you want to please progressives, be miserable, don’t disagree with them, don’t joke and don’t stray from your race or your socio-economic status.
 Social justice or social division?
-You tell me?We value your comments!
-Please weigh in on our comment section below.
+You tell me?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com